kopyl/vodafone-traffic-monitor/README.md

 ### Prerequisites:

-You have to know how to create your own Telegram with Botfather and exctract headers from Vodafone dashboard logged in (https://my.vodafone.ua/primary/main/home).
+You have to know how to create your own Telegram bot with Botfather and exctract headers from Vodafone dashboard logged in (https://my.vodafone.ua/primary/main/home).

 ### Do before launching this: